dahamv/dahamv.github.io/technologies/functionalProgramming.md

 const createAdder = (x) => {
   return (y) => x + y;
 }
-//can write the above function with one line using => functions const createAdder = x => y => x + y;
+//can write the above function with one line using => functions.
+This is called CURRYING in functional programming const createAdder = x => y => x + y;

 //same thing in old ES5 javascript